PrincetonUniversity/jobstats/README.md

 $ conda create --name js-env python=3.7 requests blessed -c conda-forge
 ```

-After doing the setup, to start using the `jobstats` command on your system, run these commands:
+After setting up the Jobstats platform (see below), to start using the `jobstats` command on your system, run these commands:

 ```bash
 $ git clone https://github.com/PrincetonUniversity/jobstats.git